HelloWorld-1017/HelloWorld-1017.github.io/_posts/2022-08-08-Using-the-App-to-Pass-Parameters-to-Simulink-Models-in-MATLAB.md

 ---
 layout: single
-title: 使用 App 向 Simulink 模型传递参数
+title: Using the App to Pass Parameters to Simulink Models in MATLAB
 date: 2022-08-08 11:50:23 +0800
 categories:
  - MATLAB